 Investing in real estate has great tax benefits.
 First and foremost is the depreciation from real estate shelters income from tax.
 For example, a $200,000 building depreciated over 27.5 years provides tax shelter of $7,272 per year.
 If you are in 25% federal tax bracket, that is $1,818 tax you saved from the depreciation of real estate.
 Rental income is not subject to social security and Medicare taxes (FICA).
 The tax benefits from real estate investing are incredible.

-However, the hassles to deal with tenants may deter many invest entering into real estate investing.
-Not everyone wants to deal with bad tenants and midnight maintenance request.
+However, the hassles to deal with tenants may deter some people from entering into real estate investing.
+Not everyone is willing to deal with terrible tenants and midnight maintenance requests.
 Do your homework and figure out what’s best for you.

 7. Deduct home business costs

 If you’re self-employed working primarily from home, you may deduct your business-related costs such as rent, maintenance, utilities, and transportation.
 These costs can offset the income obtained from the business.
 Be sure to keep a good record of your business expenses.

 8. Deduct educational expenses

 You may be able to deduct up to $2,500 of the interest you paid on a qualified student loan.
 The deduction is claimed as an adjustment to income.
 You may also deduct qualified education expenses for higher education paid during the year for yourself, your spouse or your dependent.
 In addition, you may deduct work-related education expenses from your income.

 If you make your home more energy efficient through new insulation, windows, doors, and roofs in the prior year, you may qualify for a tax credit on your federal income tax return.
 IRS website provides details on which credit and how much you can take.